PoliteGirl/question/Database.md

 ## MongoDB

 ### Q : What type of NoSQL database MongoDB is?
 A : MongoDB is a document-oriented database.
-It stores the data in the form of the BSON structure-oriented databases.
-We store these documents in a collection.
+It stores the data in the form of the BSON(Binary JSON) structure-oriented databases.
+* We store these documents in a collection.
+Data stored in NoSQL db is mostly unstructured.
+* Schema free dynamically typed data.

 ### Q : Explain Namespace?
 A : namespace is the series of the collection name and database name.